 The LED industry offers “good investment opportunities” as it will benefit from government subsidies and a pick-up in the LED light market, Yu Bin, an analyst at Shenyin & Wanguo Securities, wrote in a report today.

-The IShares FTSE China 25 Index Fund (FXI), the biggest Chinese exchange-traded fund in the U.S., declined for a second day, dropping 0.9 percent to $37.08.
+The IShares FTSE China 25 Index Fund (FXI:US), the biggest Chinese exchange-traded fund in the U.S., declined for a second day, dropping 0.9 percent to $37.08.

 --Zhang Shidong.
 Editors: Allen Wan, Darren Boey

 To contact Bloomberg News staff for this story: Zhang Shidong in Shanghai at email@example.com